 Quinoa is a truly versatile addition to your kitchen repertoire.
 Use instead of rice for dinner or here are just a few ways you can use it any time of the day!

-- Breakfast: Try quinoa breakfast bake or chocolate quinoa muffins for a healthy plant-protein start to the day.
+- Breakfast: Try quinoa breakfast bake for a healthy plant protein start to the day.

 - Lunch: Quinoa tabbouleh or southwest quinoa salad are just a few we love!

-- Dinner: Make a meal with garlic butter shrimp quinoa or one pot chicken quinoa.
+- Dinner: Make a meal with one pot chicken quinoa.

 - Side dish: Try quinoa falafel!